TheLakeMan/Hyperion/examples/image_recognition/README.md

 - EfficientNet-Lite
 - SqueezeNet
 - MNASNet
-- And other models convertible to TinyAI format
+- And other models convertible to Hyperion format

 Pre-quantized models are available in the `models/pretrained/` directory.